What to know about the international flotilla seeking to break Israel’s blockade of Gaza - WTOP News

 The war began on Oct.
 7, 2023, when Hamas-led militants stormed into Israel and killed 1,200 people, mostly civilians, and took 251 others hostage.
 Israel says its offensive is aimed at pressuring Hamas to surrender and return the remaining 48 hostages, about 20 of whom Israel believes are still alive.
 Most of the rest were released in ceasefires or other deals.

-The Israeli offensive has killed more than 65,000 Palestinians, according to the Gaza Health Ministry.
+The Israeli offensive has killed at least 66,000 Palestinians, according to the Gaza Health Ministry.
 It does not say how many were civilians or combatants, but says around half were women and children.

+The ministry is part of the Hamas-run government.
+Its figures are seen as a reliable estimate of wartime deaths by U.N. agencies and many independent experts.

-Sam Metz in Jerusalem, Derek Gatopoulos in Athens, Greece, Nicole Winfield in Rome and Suman Naishadham in Madrid, Spain contributed.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, Nicole Winfield in Rome and Suman Naishadham in Madrid, Spain, contributed to this report.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.